w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 # How to develop an AI project?

-- We have seen what are the main steps necessary for the realization of an AI project
+- We have seen the main steps necessary for the realization of an AI project
   - *Data Collection*
   - *Data Processing* (and feature extraction)
   - *Model training*